-Denny, a Anti Masonic, was the representative for Pennsylvania's 22nd congressional district from 1835 to 1837.
+Denny was the representative for Pennsylvania’s 22nd congressional district and was an Anti Masonic.
+He served from 1835 to 1837.

 From Dec 1829 to Mar 1837, Denny missed 101 of 1,516 roll call votes, which is 6.7%.
 This is better than the median of 21.0% among the lifetime records of representatives serving in Mar 1837.
 The chart below reports missed votes over time.